Lisp-Stat/documentation/content/en/docs/Tasks/plotting.md

 #### Embedding data

-To embed the data into the plot specification, use the `vglt:df-to-alist` function.
+To embed the data into the plot specification, use the `dfio:df-to-alist` function.
 This will transform a data frame into an alist format that can be embedded into the Vega-Lite specification.
 For example, let's start with an empty variable `spec`, with only a schema in it.
 Here is how you would add data to it from a data-frame: